 Shepherd Lodge fosters the safety and security for all residents.
-In the event that a resident cannot be accounted for, an organized search must be implemented to locate the missing resident as quickly as possible and ensure the safe return of the resident to the RHA (Resident Home Area).
+If a resident cannot be accounted for, an organized search must be implemented to locate the missing resident as quickly as possible and ensure the safe return of the resident to the RHA (Resident Home Area).
 Action taken will be dependent on the nature and impact of the incident and may involve first aid, emergency medical intervention, and immediate and ongoing supportive counselling.